snarles/causal/README.md

 causal effect.
 The ``invariant prediction'' approach may provide an intermediate approach, which learns part of the graphical structure.

-In the first part of the talk, we'll cover the basics of the graphical approach in causality, and illustrate the three main principles.
-The causal graph tells you which variables are affected by intervention and also implies certain conditional independence relationships.
+# Part I: Introduction

+In the first part of the talk, we'll cover the basics of the graphical approach in causality, and illustrate three main principles: 1.
+The causal graph tells you which variables are affected by intervention; 2.
+It implies certain conditional independence relationships; 3.
 Using simple examples, we illustrate the principle of invariant prediction, and derivation of both the back-door criterion and matching approach for estimating an average treatment approach.
 Our focus in this first part of the talk is on core principles and theory: